ironboy/jsonflex/README.md

 console.log(persons);
 ```

+**Note:** When used on the clientside JSON._load actually takes an URL rather than a file path as its argument.

 ### JSON._classes(...classes)
 Registers class definitions so that JSON._stringify and JSON._parse knows about them and can revive object instances created from classes.